Gaby-GH/Gaby-GH/README.md

 - 💞️ I’m looking to collaborate on fiverr project
 - 📫 How to reach me gab_ltn@icloud.com
 - 😄 Pronouns: Gabz
-- ⚡ Fun fact: I love python but I don't know what to do with it anymore, I've done all the projects possible (please help me and give me a python project :) )
+- ⚡ Fun fact: send me a message for fun fact